-In part 1 of this series we discussed when one should apply for a mortgage and the minimum criteria needed to qualify for a mortgage.
-In this installation, we delve into the documentation that lenders will require for the application process.
+In this installment, we delve into the documentation that lenders will require for the application process.

 What documentation will I need to prepare for approval?

 Lenders will minimally require the following documentation for the approval process:

 - An application from the borrowers and co-signers (if any)

 - Photo ID’s

 General information regarding the borrowers and cosigners, including contact information, personal finances, employment, income, place of residence, citizenship, etc.

 Information about the property (if known at the time of application) or at least the value of the property that the borrower is considering.